Subprime mortgage crisis: Community Reinvestment Act

 "the CRA was not a significant factor in subprime lending or the crisis.
 Many subprime lenders were not subject to the CRA.
 Research indicates only 6% of high-cost loans—a proxy for subprime loans—had any connection to the law.
 Loans made by CRA-regulated lenders in the neighborhoods in which they were required to lend were half as likely to default as similar loans made in the same neighborhoods by independent mortgage originators not subject to the law."
 Critics claim that the use of the high-interest-rate proxy distorts results because government programs generally promote low-interest rate loans—even when the loans are to borrowers who are clearly subprime.
 However, several economists maintain that Community Reinvestment Act loans outperformed other "subprime" mortgages, and GSE mortgages performed better than private label securitizations.

 However, economists at the National Bureau of Economic Research (NBER) concluded that banks undergoing CRA-related regulatory exams took additional mortgage lending risk.
-The authors of a study entitled "Did the Community Reinvestment Act Lead to Risky Lending?" compared "the lending behavior of banks undergoing CRA exams within a given census tract in a given month (the treatment group) to the behavior of banks operating in the same census tract-month that did not face these exams (the control group).
-This comparison clearly indicates that adherence to the CRA led to riskier lending by banks."
+The authors of a study entitled "Did the Community Reinvestment Act Lead to Risky Lending?" found that "in the six quarters surrounding a CRA exam, lending by banks undergoing a CRA exam is 5 percent higher on average".
 They concluded: "The evidence shows that around CRA examinations, when incentives to conform to CRA standards are particularly high, banks not only increase lending rates but also appear to originate loans that are markedly riskier."
 Loan delinquency averaged 15% higher in the treatment group than the control group one year after mortgage origination.